FBC's Work in the Region

-The Fraser Basin Council is here to support projects to advance the social, economic and environmental health of the region ― particularly through collaborative decision-making and action.
+The Fraser Basin Council Thompson staff support projects to advance social, economic and environmental health in the region ― through facilitation, project management and engagement services.

 In addition, FBC delivers BC-wide programs that serve the region.
 These include: